HumanSignal/label-studio/docs/source/guide/manage_users.md

 Your changes save automatically.
 Repeat these steps for any additional users.

 ### Programmatically assign roles

 To programmatically activate and assign roles to users, you can use the following API endpoints.

 #### Assign a role to a user

 For a given user ID and a given organization ID, you can programmatically assign a role to a user by sending a POST request to the `/api/organizations/{id}/memberships` endpoint.
 See the [Organizations API documentation inside Label Studio Enterprise](api#operation/api_organizations_memberships_create).

 #### Determine the organization ID or user ID

-If you're not sure what the organization ID is, you can do the following:
+If you are not sure what the organization ID is, you can do the following:
 - If you only have one organization in your Label Studio instance, use `0`.
 - If you have multiple organizations, make a GET request to the [`/api/organizations/`](/api#operation/api_organizations_read) endpoint.

 To retrieve user IDs for the members of an organization, make a GET request to [`/api/organizations/{id}/memberships`](/api#operation/api_organizations_memberships_list).

 ## Use organizations to manage data and projects